MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Get-MgCommunicationCallRecordOrganizerV2.md

 Identity of the organizer of the call.
 This relationship is expanded by default in callRecord methods.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaCommunicationCallRecordOrganizerV2](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaCommunicationCallRecordOrganizerV2?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)